stuartkeith/soundcloud-recorder/README.md

 - Merge UploadEvent and UploadRequestEvent.
 - Are relevant errors being listened to/acted upon?
 - Add event metadata.
-- Listen to resize events and reposition MainView?
 - Invalid query strings cause the application to throw an unhandled error.
 - Event listeners in views are not removed when view is removed.
 - Does not take appropriate action if a microphone is absent/not supported.